Methylphenidate (Absorbed through the skin)

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Severe redness, swelling, itching, or blistering of the skin where the patch is worn.
+- Severe skin redness, swelling, itching, or blistering where the patch is worn

 If you notice these less serious side effects, talk with your doctor: